boazsender/backbone.routefilter/README.md

       // filter's callback from running.
     },
     after: function( route ) {
-      // do something to every route write after it's routed.
+      // Do something with route information right after a route callback has occured.
+      // This will not run if you return false from within the before callback.
     },
     index: function( route ){
-      // Instantiate your index view
+      // Instantiate your index view.
     },
     page: function( route ){
-      // Instantiate your page view
+      // Instantiate your page view.
     }
   });

+  // Instantiate the Router.
   var router = new Router();

-  // Start the history
+  // Start the history.
   Backbone.history.start();

   // Navigate to page two
-  self.router.navigate('page/2', true);
+  router.navigate('page/2', true);

 });
 </script>